 I used an exacto knife.

-It shouldn't be too hard, just cut slowly to avoid going off track (the plastic will try it's best to not allow you to cut in a straight line.)
+Cut slowly to avoid going off track (the plastic will try it's best to not allow you to cut in a straight line).

 After that's done, move to the bowling pin.